What is community solar?

-Community solar, a term that was once fairly rare, is showing up more and more in the news, and possibly on your power company’s website and your electric bill.
-But what is community solar?
+It’s a term many of us are seeing more frequently, possibly even on your power company’s website or your electric bill.
 How can homeowners know if the right choice for them is owning their own solar energy system, or temporarily investing in a community or utility owned solar project?

 What is Community Solar?